ir2718/semantic-similarity-scoring/README.md

 | DeBERTaV3 base      | 0.996/0.996       | 0.917/0.915         | 0.907/0.904      | 8              | 5e-5              | 1e-3             |
 | DeBERTaV3 large     | 0.991/0.990       | 0.927/0.926         | 0.922/0.921      | 8              | 1e-5              | 1e-4             |

+- due to computation costs, hand tuning was used for end-to-end tuning of larger architectures such as:
+  - RoBERTa large
+  - BERT large cased
+  - DeBERTaV3 base, large

 ### Cross entropy loss function
 - finetuning the models using cross entropy as the loss function